canonical/ubuntu-pro-client/docs/references/api.rst

         prevents any required packages from being upgraded.
 The system is considered **not-affected** if the CVE doesn't affect the system at all.
       * **upgraded_packages**: A list of UpgradedPackage objects referencing each package that was upgraded during the fix operation.
-The UpgradePackage object always contain the **name** of the package, the **version** it was upgraded to and the **pocket** where the package upgrade came from.
+The UpgradedPackage object always contain the **name** of the package, the **version** it was upgraded to and the **pocket** where the package upgrade came from.